Sika AG

 Sika AG is a Swiss multinational specialty chemical company that supplies to the building and motor vehicle industries, headquartered in Baar, Switzerland.
 The company develops and produces systems and products for bonding, sealing, damping, reinforcing and protecting.
-It has 34,500 employees, subsidiaries in more than 103 countries around the world and manufactures in over 400 factories.
+It has 33,700 employees, and subsidiaries in more than 102 countries around the world.
+It manufactures in over 400 factories.

 Sika AG is the legal entity for the holding company, which includes the Sika organizations worldwide, Sika Technology AG and Sika Services AG.